mid2SUPAERO/LaTOM/docs/source/installation/environment.md

 The setup of the whole environment is split in the following steps:

 1. Installation of the MPI, BLAS and Lapack libraries through the OS package manager
-2. Compilation from source of the large-scale nonlinear optimizer [IPOPT][ipopt]
+2. Compilation from source of the large-scale non-linear optimizer [IPOPT][ipopt]
 3. Installation of the [Anaconda][anaconda] platform
 4. Creation of a dedicated `conda` environment
 5. Installation of [OpenMDAO][openmdao] and [dymos][dymos] packages with all their dependencies in the dedicated environment
 6. Compilation from source of the [pyipopt][pyipopt] package and linkage with the compiled IPOPT library
 7. Compilation from source of the [pyOptSparse][pyoptsparse] package (SNOPT optional) and linkage with pyipopt

 ## 1. Installation of MPI, BLAS and Lapack libraries